Akshaya-Gokulakrishnan/AppLaunch/replit.md

 Preferred communication style: Simple, everyday language.
 Theme preference: Professional light theme (no dark theme).
 Application preference: User wants to add their own applications instead of default ones.
+Application architecture: Applications have separate frontend and backend components that need to be launched together.
 ```

 ## System Architecture